metatensor/metatensor/docs/src/get-started/concepts.rst

 also store values and gradients together.
 The gradients are stored in another :py:class:`TensorBlock`, associated with a **parameter** name, describing with respect to **what** the gradients are taken.
-Regarding metadata, the gradient properties always match the values properties; while the gradient sample are different from the value samples.
+Regarding metadata, the gradient properties always match the values properties; while the gradient samples are different from the value samples.
 The gradient samples contains both what a given row in the data is the gradient **of**, and **with respect to** what the gradient is taken.
 As illustrated below, multiple gradient rows can be gradients